-*Shared owners also pay a rent but pay for their own repairs
+*Shared owners pay a rent but also pay for repairs to their properties

-We are required to set and change rents in line with a formula set by the government.
+We are required to set and charge rents in line with guidelines set by the government.

 The breakdown of your service charge outlines the cost of the services you receive that aren’t paid for in your rent.